How up to date is your database of Northleach solicitors on the Barclays conveyancing panel? Do Barclays send you an updated list?

 Northleach conveyancing firms themselves provide us confirmation that they are on the Barclays conveyancing panel as opposed to being supplied with a list from Barclays directly.

-A colleague recommended that where I am buying in Northleach I should ask my conveyancer to execute a Neighbourhood, Planning and Local Amenity Search.
+My relative recommended that where I am purchasing in Northleach I should ask my conveyancer to carry out a Neighbourhood, Planning and Local Amenity Search.
 Can you explain what the purpose of this search is?

-A search of this type is usually included in the estimate for your Northleach conveyancing searches.
-It is a large document of about 40 pages, listing and setting out important information about Northleach around the property and the people living there.
-It includes an Aerial Photograph, Planning Applications, Land Use, Mobile Phone Masts, Rights of Way, the Northleach Housing Market, Council Tax Banding, the demographics of People living in the area, the dominant type of Housing, the Average House Prices, Crime details, Northleach Education with maps and statistics, Local Amenities and other useful information regarding Northleach.
+A search of this type is sometimes included in the estimate for your Northleach conveyancing searches.
+It is a large report of about 40 pages, listing and setting out significant information about Northleach around the property and the people living there.
+It includes an Aerial Photograph, Planning Applications, Land Use, Mobile Phone Masts, Rights of Way, the local Housing Market, Council Tax Banding, the type of People living in the area, the dominant type of Housing, the Average Property Price, Crime statistics, Local Education with plans and statistics, Local Amenities and other useful information concerning Northleach.

 I have been on the look out for a flat up to £245,000 and identified one round the corner in Northleach I like with open areas and station nearby, the downside is that it only has 61 remaining years left on the lease.
 I can't really find anything else in Northleach for this price, so just wondered if I would be making a grave error buying a lease with such few years left?

 If you require a home loan the shortness of the lease may be problematic.
 Reduce the offer by the anticipated lease extension will cost if not already taken into account.
 If the existing owner has owned the premises for a minimum of twenty four months you can ask them to start the process of the extension and pass it to you.
 You can add 90 years to the existing lease term and have £0 ground rent by law.
 You should speak to your conveyancing lawyer about this matter.